-At the end of your aBSN program, you will be eligible to sit for the NCLEX licensure exam, and prepared to make invaluable contributions to your future patient care teams.
+Accelerated BSN programs have many perks including entering the workforce faster, providing higher quality care to patients, and enhanced job security.
+Plus at the end of your BSN program, you will be eligible to sit for the NCLEX licensure exam and be prepared to make invaluable contributions to your future patient care teams.
 But before you get there, we understand that the cost of continuing education is a primary concern.
 Here is a cost-benefit analysis of pursuing your accelerated Bachelor of Science in Nursing with us.

-According to AACN, there is a growing body of evidence that nurses with bachelor’s degrees are significantly better prepared than their ASN-prepared colleagues.
-Their patients experience lower mortality rates and higher rescue rates.
+According to the American Association of Colleges in Nursing, there is a growing body of evidence that nurses with bachelor’s degrees are significantly better prepared than their ASN colleagues.
+Patients of nurses with a BSN degree experience lower mortality rates and higher rescue rates.
 Because of the faster pace and rigor of the program, BSN-prepared nurses are also better equipped to properly meet the demands of today’s dynamic medical environment.

-Most nurses – 80% in fact – are reported to currently have a bachelor’s degree.
-This means that by acquiring a BSN, you will be part of the competitive majority of job applicants entering a high-demand field.
+Most nurses – 70% in fact – are reported to currently have a bachelor’s degree.
+This means that by acquiring a BSN through an accelerated nursing school, you will be part of the competitive majority of job applicants entering a high-demand field.
 Some employers, like the Armed Forces, require a bachelor’s degree for all nurses.
-This is quickly becoming the norm across healthcare institutions, so if you plan to enter the nursing field, now is the time to acquire a degree.
-When you choose an accelerated BSN, you’ll get ahead that much faster and at a more affordable cost.
+This is quickly becoming the norm across healthcare institutions as they seek to beat out legislative changes to the field of nursing, so if you plan to enter the nursing field, now is the time to acquire a bachelor of science in nursing.